 |Zojirushi EC-DAC50 Zutto||5||no|

-In order to make the best coffee maker purchase, you need to consider several factors.
+In order to make the right purchase, you need to consider several factors.
 Remember, you often get what you pay for, but depending on your needs, a cheaper model may be suitable.

-Some people may be the only coffee drinker in the house and don’t need a massive 14-cup coffee brewer.
-They just want something to produce one very good cup which they can enjoy without any fuss.
-On the other hand, some people have a big family or need to brew a big pot of coffee for many guests.
+If you’re the only java drinker in the house, you probably don’t need a massive 14-cup coffeemaker.
+You just want something to produce one very good mug which you can enjoy without any fuss.
+On the other hand, some people have a big family or need to brew a big pot of joe for many guests.

 Do you have a small kitchen?
 Be sure to check the product dimensions first!
 Some of these brewers can be pretty big, and you can’t tell the size of it just from looking at a picture.
 On the other hand, if you have plenty of space feel free to go all out with something larger that you can show off to your friends!